SurgicalInformatics/healthyr_book/docs/01_first_interaction.md

 source("1_source_theme.R")

 load("global_burden_disease_long.rda")
-#loads two dataframes - mydata and mydata2013 which is a subset of mydata
 ```

-After loading the datasets, investigate your Environment tab (top-right):
+After loading the datasets, investigate your Environment tab (top-right).
+You will see two things listed: `mydata` and `mydata2013`, which is a subset of mydata.

 Click on the name `mydata` and it will pop up next to where your script is.
-Clicking on the blue button is not as useful, but it doesn't do any harm either.
+Clicking on the blue button is not as useful (in this session), but it doesn't do any harm either.
 Try it.

 ## First plot